Lamination Stacks Of Industrial Motor Cores in China

 Progressive Stamping

-Our progressive stamping involves a series of sequential steps, where the silicon steel sheet is progressively fed through the die, carrying out high-speed stamping.
-Many complicated cutters inside the tool are cutting, bending, forming, or piercing operations.
+This process involves a series of sequential steps, where the silicon steel sheet is progressively fed through the die, carrying out high-speed stamping.
+It includes cutting, bending, forming, or piercing operations.
+Small-size but large-volume motor laminations are very suitable to be produced in a progressive die stamping way.

 Rotor&Stator Laminations Stacks Process